Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: Abstract

 \section{Abstract}

-Pure data-driven deep learning models suffer from high training costs, error accumulation, and poor generalizability when predicting complex physical processes.
-A more promising way is to leverage our prior physics knowledge in scientific deep learning models, known as physics-informed deep learning (PiDL).
-In most PiDL frameworks, the physics prior is utilized to regularize neural network training by incorporating governing equations into the loss function.
-The resulting physical constraint, imposed in a soft manner, relies heavily on a proper setting of hyperparameters that weigh each loss term.
-To this end, we propose a new direction to leverage physics prior knowledge by ``baking'' the mathematical structure of governing equations into the neural network architecture, namely PDE-preserved neural network (PPNN).
-The discretized PDE is preserved in PPNN as convolutional residual networks formulated in a multi-resolution setting.
-This physics-inspired learning architecture endows PPNN with excellent generalizability and long-term prediction accuracy compared to the state-of-the-art black-box baselines.
-The effectiveness and merit of the proposed methods have been demonstrated over a handful of spatiotemporal dynamical systems governed by spatiotemporal PDEs, including reaction-diffusion, Burgers', and Navier-Stokes equations.
+Traditional data-driven deep learning models often struggle with high training costs, error accumulation, and poor generalizability in complex physical processes.
+Physics-informed deep learning (PiDL) addresses these challenges by incorporating physical principles into the model.
+Most PiDL approaches regularize training by embedding governing equations into the loss function, yet this depends heavily on extensive hyperparameter tuning to weigh each loss term.
+To this end, we propose to leverage physics prior knowledge by ``baking'' the discretized governing equations into the neural network architecture via the connection between the partial differential equations (PDE) operators and network structures, resulting in a PDE-preserved neural network (PPNN).
+This method, embedding discretized PDEs through convolutional residual networks in a multi-resolution setting, largely improves the generalizability and long-term prediction accuracy, outperforming conventional black-box models.
+The effectiveness and merit of the proposed methods have been demonstrated across various spatiotemporal dynamical systems governed by spatiotemporal PDEs, including reaction-diffusion, Burgers', and Navier-Stokes equations.